Thirlan/ThirlanStellarisMPBalance/patch_logs.md

  * Double-jointed: -20% housing from -10%
  * Adaptive Frames: +15% to upkeep
  * Genesis Guides:
-   * Event (Void Dwellers / Shattered Ring) -> 100% increase to colony ship cost, build speed and time to create a new colony
+   * Event (Void Dwellers / Shattered Ring / Ocean Paradise / Life Seeded) -> 33% increase to colony ship cost and time to create a new colony
  * Storm Protection (event): At start of game can decide if Storms should be repulsed from your Empire borders for 20 years

 Removed: